How to Build an AI Agent for Better Automation

 Businesses prefer using AI agents for task automation when working with Robotic Process Automation (RPA) tools.
 Examples include:

 Example: Fukoku Mutual Life, an insurance company in Japan, uses AI agents to process claims.
 With AI, it can access medical insurance and automatically calculate payouts.
-This led to the company saving almost $1 million in costs and increased their employees’ productivity by 30%.
+This led to the company saving almost $1 million in costs and increasing its employees’ productivity by 30%.

 AI Agents can help cloud computing and automation companies with resource planning, security monitoring, and customer support activities.
 They do this by: